rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_request_reply/README.md

 ## Example description

-This example shows how to establish a Request-Reply communication pattern using the Request-Reply API based on Dynamic data types.
+This example shows how to establish a Request-Reply communication pattern using the Request-Reply API based on Dynamic Data types.

 For this example we dinamicaly define two data types, one for the request samples and the other for the reply samples.
 The request data type is the following: